All contributions

 Checklist

-Step 1: Get your tools ready.
+Step 1: Get your lamp tools ready

 Tip: Get reinforcements.
 Another person to hold the ladder is always helpful for support.

-Step 2: Switch off the power.
+Step 2: Switch off the power

 Probably the most important step when connecting lamps, which you should never forget, is to switch off the power.
 The safest way to do this is to switch off the entire main circuit in the fuse box.

-Tip: Check the current flow with the phase tester (also known as a voltmeter).
+Tip: Check the current flow with a phase tester (also known as a voltmeter).
 To do this, hold it directly to the cable to be checked and then press the button at the end: If current is still flowing, the phase tester lamp lights up red.

-Step 3: Attach the mounting bracket.
+Step 3: Attach the mounting bracket

 Tip: For direct wall or ceiling mounting, check the condition of the ceiling/wall beforehand.
 Depending on this, you may need different wall plugs or a hammer drill for hard concrete, for example.
 In addition, always check with the landlord beforehand whether drilling is permitted or not.

-Step 4: Attach chandelier or wagon clamps.
+Step 4: Attach chandelier or wagon clamps

 If a Wago or chandelier clip is not already attached to your ceiling cables, you now need to attach them yourself - don't worry, you don't need to be a handyman for this either!
 Simply loosen the screws on the clamp until the cables fit through and then tighten them again.
-This will help you help you later when connecting the cables from the lamp to those from the ceiling.
+This will help you sThis will help you later when connecting the cables from the lamp to those from the ceiling.

 Tip: Never unscrew the small screws too much, otherwise they will fall out and quickly disappear due to their size.

-Step 5: Connect the wires together.
+Step 5: Connect the wires together

-Then there is the phase conductor (L) usually in brown or blackwhich is responsible for the current flow to the lamp, and last but not least the neutral conductor (N) in gray or bluewhich then discharges the current again.
+Then there is the phase conductor (L), usually in brown or black, which is responsible for the current flow to the lamp, and last but not least the neutral conductor (N) in gray or blue, which then discharges the current again.
 If there are more than three wires, these are usually additional phases that do not need to be connected.

 All other cables must now be connected to the matching color using the previously attached Wago or luster terminal.
 First insert the protective conductor into the terminal, then the neutral conductor and finally the phase conductor.
 Tighten the small screws again and you're done.
 When dismantling, the exact reverse order applies here.